 ASHG is one of the leading supporters of National DNA Day through its sponsorship of the ASHG Annual DNA Day Essay Contest for high school students, which attracts entrants from nearly every state and over 20 countries.
 The Society also hosts the Genetics Engagement & Education Network which contains genetics experts who can serve as an educational resource for the public, and also helps to connect geneticists worldwide.
 ASHG additionally provides an online database of standards-based lessons and other resources for teachers.
 ASHG also invites 150 high school students and their teachers to attend an interactive full-day workshop in association with the Society’s Annual Meeting.

 Undergraduate Education & Outreach

 At each ASHG Annual Meeting, the Society hosts a full-day workshop for instructors of undergraduate genetics, which focuses on content updates, resources, and pedagogy for teaching genetics effectively.
 ASHG also provides a hybrid online/on-campus professional development program for faculty: Building Excellence in Genetics Instruction, which uses adult learning principles and the latest evidence-based teaching practices to help faculty transform their lecture-based genetics classes into student-centered learning environments.

 Human Genetics Graduate/Postgraduate Professional Training & Career Development

 Trainee members of ASHG serve on all standing committees and the Board of Directors, affording valuable opportunities to develop leadership experience.
 ASHG provides an online Career Toolkit for ASHG trainee members, which includes a searchable job bank.
-ASHG also partners with the Genetics Society of America to run GeneticsCareers.org, an online forum to match job seekers with career and training opportunities in all areas of genetics.
+ASHG has its own online career center ASHG Career Center, an online forum to match job seekers with career and training opportunities in all areas of genetics.